openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 *Figure  10.
 Specified user name*

-10. The connection prompts for the Username Password as shown in Figure  11.
+10. The connection prompts for the password as shown in Figure  11.

 ![](Images/image067.jpg)

 *Figure  11.
 Password prompt*

-11. Enter the Username Password as shown in Figure  12.
+11. Enter the password as shown in Figure  12.

 ![](Images/image070.jpg)